bormaxi8080/bormaxi8080/README.md

 I created my own community, for 6 years I gained a lot of connections and insights among different companies at different times in the team from 1 to 6 recruiters.
 Worked with companies such as Exness, Intel, Plesk, DevExperts, Think-Cell and many others.

-A lot of different communications and activities aka [figma-hiring-tickets](https://github.com/bormaxi8080/figma-hiring-tickets) and more.
+A lot of different communications and activities.

-2015 - Start a [No Morals](https://www.facebook.com/groups/netmorali/) humorist private Facebook community

 2013 - [A Pencil Tests](https://www.habrahabr.ru/post/193902/) habr's publication with 1M views

-2004-2006 - Moderator in some hives on [ixbt.com](ixbt.com)

 2000-2015 - Programming in various projects